Jrodr4544/angular-restricting-directive-usage-readme-v-000/README.md

 By default, restrict is set to 'EA'.
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-restricting-directive-usage-readme'>Restricting Directive Usage </a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/angular-restricting-directive-usage-readme'>Restricting Directive Usage </a> on Learn.co and start learning to code for free.</p>